somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 1. Triple-checking the HTML in DevTools to make sure Netlify's attributes weren't being stripped during build. <em>Nope</em>.
 They were there.
 1. Submitting without JavaScript to eliminate fetch-related issues. <em>Still no luck.</em>
 1. Using FormData instead of URL-encoded strings. <em>Negatory.</em>
 1. Adding a plain HTML form (no Vue) in my `public/` directory.
-That worked perfectly&mdash;which told me the issue wasn't with Netlify, but with how my Nuxt app was being built.
+That worked perfectly.
+This told me the issue wasn't with Netlify, but with how my Nuxt app was being built.
 1. Trying `useFetch` vs native `fetch`. <em>No difference.</em>
 1. Debugging an unrelated Vue error that made me briefly suspect reactivity gremlins. <em>Red herring.</em>
 1. Changing form field ordering, field names, timing of submission... <em>you get the idea.</em>